Compute Resources

 - API backends / web hooks: Start with

-CPU_LARGEorCPU_XLfor parallel processing.
-Keepmin_replicas=0to avoid idle charges. - LLM inference: Pick a tier that matches model size and throughput — start smaller within your accelerator family (for example
+cpu-largeorcpu-xlargefor parallel processing. - LLM inference: Pick a tier that matches model size and throughput — start with

 Cost Optimization Tips